-Individuals experiencing homelessness in Springfield/Greene, Christian, and Webster counties are served by several housing programs provided by OAEH member agencies.
-These housing programs are each designed to serve specific sub-populations of those experiencing homeless in our region.
+Individuals experiencing homelessness in Springfield/Greene, Christian, and Webster counties are served by a number of housing programs provided by OAEH member agencies.
+These housing programs are each designed to serve specific sub-populations of those experiencing homelessness in our region.
 Below is a brief description of some of the services available.

-Emergency Shelter 13 Programs 606 Beds Emergency Shelters provide short-term shelter for those who are homeless as they prepare to move into more stable housing.
+- Emergency Shelter 17 Programs 568 Beds Emergency Shelters provide short-term shelter (up to 90 days) for those who are homeless as they prepare to move into more stable housing.
 These numbers include programs for victims of domestic violence, Crisis Cold Weather Shelters, and programs that serve children.
-Transitional Housing 3 Programs 47 Beds Transitional Housing programs serve individuals and families for up to 24 months and include supportive services that enable participants to live more independently.
+Transitional Housing 1 Program 18 Beds Transitional Housing programs serve individuals and families for up to 24 months and include supportive services that enable participants to live more independently.
 The goal of Transitional Housing is to help households transition to permanent, affordable housing.
-Rapid Re-housing 9 Programs 268 Beds Rapid Re-housing programs rapidly connect families and individuals experiencing homelessness to permanent housing to reduce the length of time they are homeless.
+Rapid Re-housing 12 Programs 170 Beds Rapid Re-housing programs rapidly connect families and individuals experiencing homelessness to permanent housing to reduce the length of time they are homeless.
 Programs may include the use of time-limited financial assistance, case management, and targeted supportive services.
-Permanent Supportive Housing 5 Programs 167 Beds Permanent supportive housing combines housing assistance with voluntary support services to address the needs of those who are homeless.
-The services are designed to address barriers to housing and connect people with community-based health care, treatment, and employment services.
+Permanent Supportive Housing 6 Programs 197 Beds Permanent supportive housing combines housing assistance with voluntary supportive services to address the needs of those who are homeless.
+The services are designed to address barriers to housing, as well as connect people with community-based health care, treatment, and employment services.